 Later still, after a long career in the natural foods industry, including stints as the head of marketing for both Whole Foods Market and Sprouts Farmers Market, he began to host MBA students at the industry’s big trade show, Natural Products Expo West, in an effort to usher them into an industry that is perhaps better suited than any other to supply their needs for mission-driven entrepreneurial and management jobs.
-Through 11 iterations of that program, MBArk has grown and now serves students at 45 different business schools.
-Ten natural foods companies have been started by MBArk alumni.
+Through 14 iterations of that program, MBArk has grown and now serves students at dozens of different graduate schools.
+At least 12 natural foods companies have been started by MBArk alumni.

-Today, MBArk is expanding beyond the core program to include the Natural Talent Career Fair series, the Food Industry Executive Leadership Development (FIELD) executive education programs, consulting engagements, MBA food conferences, fundraising support for early stage companies, and more.
+MBArk expanded beyond the core program to include the Natural Talent Career Fair series, the Food Industry Executive Leadership Development (FIELD) executive education programs, consulting engagements, MBA food conferences, and more.

 Dobrow is author of the book Natural Prophets (Rodale Books, 2014), a comprehensive history of the natural foods industry; and Pioneers of Promotion (University of Oklahoma Press, 2018), the history of a group of visionary marketing geniuses from the 19th Century.